 On the next opening, the little girl tenderly places her yellow flowers on Sascha’s grave.
 We notice Dad’s necklace and Mum’s hairpins.
 On the recto, an enormous white space surrounds the child’s grief.
 We empathise with the little girl as the family sets off on holidays, leaving Sascha behind.

 The book then transports readers through the world of history, geography, sociology, cosmology, geology, ancestry and even cultural studies.
 We begin to realise that death and grief are part of a bigger tapestry.
 Like the little girl in the story, we accept that nothing is ever really lost.
 We are all connected, all part of a continuum.
 And in that realisation comes healing.

-Adults will be as absorbed by this story as the children with whom they are sharing the book.
-Each image will demand close looking, time for deep discussion and multiple readings.
+Adults will be as absorbed by this story as much as the children with whom they are sharing the book.
+Each image will demand close looking, time for in-depth discussion and multiple readings.
 Teachers will be excited by the philosophical and cross-curricular opportunities provided.
 Moreover, the many journeys, expertly and sensitively depicted in this book, will leave a lasting impression on readers.